nsbraksa/NSAuthentication/README.md

         $ pod setup

-2. Change directory to NSAuthentication and run :
+2. Change directory to NSAuthentication and install the necessary pods (pods are like gems for iOS)

         $ pod install